Title Thumbnail & Hero Image: Two seers (one Greek and one Bharat) debated philosophical matters, developed on April 29, 2026.

 148

 A consciousness of the identity of one’s own soul with the great All-soul is the essence of a truly spiritual life.
 The uselessness of ritual and the futility of sacrifices as means to salvation are brought out.
 God is to be honored not by spiritual worship but by external ceremony.
 We cannot save ourselves by praising God.
 We cannot impress Him with sacrifices.
 The authors of the Upaniṣads had a sufficient sense of history to know that their protest would prove ineffective if it demanded a revolution in things.
 They therefore ask only for a change in the spirit.
 They reinterpret sacrifices and allegorize them.
 In some passages,1 we are asked to meditate on the horse-sacrifice.2 This meditative effort helps us to realize the meaning of the sacrifice.
 By giving detailed descriptions of the kind of plank, the nature of the wood, etc., they show that they are not indifferent to the sacrificial religion.
-While adhering to the forms they try to refine them.
+While adhering to the forms, they try to refine them.
 They say that all sacrifices are for the sake of realizing the self of man.
 Life itself is a sacrifice.
 “The true sacrifice is man; his consecration.… In his eating and drinking and in his pleasures, he keeps a holly festival, and in his laughter and feasting and marrying he sings hymns of praise.
 Self-discipline, generosity, straightforwardness, ahiṁsā,3 and truth in speech, these are his payments, and the bath of purification when the sacrifice is over is death.”4 We are told how do we live.
 Sacrifice is made to mean not feasting but renunciation.
 Make every action, every feeling and every thought an offering to God.
 Let your life be one sacrament or yajña.
 Sometimes we are told that the sacrifices are necessary as preparations for the higher path.

 ---------------